 The prediction of the thickness distribution of any desired glass container by computer simulation is of great demand in the glass container industry as production trials can be reduced significantly.
 For optimal using the simulation tools should be integrated within the production workflow and it has been shown that companies need to introduce the software in 3 steps: proof-of-concept phase, pilot phase and production phase.

-NOGRID provides forming simulation software developed especially for the container and tableware glass industry.
-NOGRID software computes glass forming processes in 2-D (axis-symmetric), 3-D-part (cutted 3-D model) and full 3D and allows simulating all kinds of glass forming processes, amongst others for container and tableware glass:
+Nogrid provides forming simulation software developed especially for the container and tableware glass industry.
+Nogrid software computes glass forming processes in 2-D (axis-symmetric), 3-D-part (cut 3-D model) and full 3-D and allows simulating all kinds of glass forming processes, amongst others for container and tableware glass:

 - BB (Blow and Blow)

 - PB (Press and Blow or Wide Mouth PB)

 - PB (tableware)

 Nogrid pointsBlow solves the complete Navier-Stokes equations (continuity equation, velocity equations and energy equation) within the fluid.
 The glass viscosity depends on temperature.
 The User can add new glass compounds and set all material properties individually.

 Figure 1: Steps during Blow and Blow (BB) process

 The initial gob geometry is variable and the complete gob loading process is included within the simulation.
 If required a funnel can be added.
 In case of PB or NNPB the plug movement is controlled by a time-position curve or by force.
 Figure 1 shows schematically the process steps that occur during the BB process.
 The User can set the IS machine data easily within the GUI for all wall types and all thermal conditions as well.